rhomobile/rhomobile-docs/docs/en/4.1.0/rhoconnect/push-client-setup-rps.md

 Where you edit `someappname` to be a shared secret name between your RhoConnect application and your mobile application.

-**NOTE: This shared secret name ensures that only your RhoConnect application can send push messages to the RPS instance you started up in the previous step.
-Use this shared secret name in your [mobile app's 'rhoconnect_push_appname' setting](push-client-setup-rps#configuring-rhoconfigtxt).**
+> Note: This shared secret name ensures that only your RhoConnect application can send push messages to the RPS instance you started up in the previous step.
+Use this shared secret name in your [mobile app's 'rhoconnect_push_appname' setting](push-client-setup-rps#configuring-rhoconfigtxt).

 Now setup [push notifications](push-client-setup#configuring-a-rhodes-application-to-receive-push-with-rhoconnect-push-service) in your Android or Windows Mobile RhoElements application, then start up your RhoConnect application.

 ### Configuring RhoConnect Push
 You can control basic settings for RhoConnect push using command line arguments.

 	:::term